metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

 Run your suite again.
 Notice that this time round it takes longer for the task to run as it has been limited in the number of command variants it can run simultaneously.
-You can see the individual commands being started by viewing the task stdout in the cylc GUI by right-clicking on the task and selecting :guilabel:`View` then :guilabel:`job stdout`.
+You can see the individual commands being started by viewing the task stdout in the Cylc GUI by right-clicking on the task and selecting :guilabel:`View` then :guilabel:`job stdout`.
 As an example, when the ``BA007`` invocation starts running you should see the line: